New Ordinance Requirements

 2) All tobacco products must be sold in their original factory-wrapped packaging, except for cigars and pipe tobacco.
 Fines for violations of this section shall increase to $1,000 - $5,000 for a first offense, and $2,500 - $10,000 for second and subsequent offenses.

 Beginning October 10, 2016, all coupons and other discounts on tobacco products will be banned.
 Violation of the ban on coupon and other discounts has been added to the list of tobacco violations which will subject the licensee to a revocation or a non-renewal of a license upon the 3rd violation in a 24-month period.

 3) If a person commits 2 or more violations of the prohibition on the sale of single cigarettes (MCC 4-64-350) within any 48-month period, the licensee shall be subject to revocation and/or nonrenewal of the license.

 BACP licenses the sale of tobacco products in Chicago.
 The rules for tobacco dealing in Chicago are below and on attached pages for your convenience.

 Tobacco Sellers Rules and Regulations

 In 2013, the Tobacco Sellers Rules and Regulations were instituted.
 If found liable of possession of unstamped or improperly stamped cigarette packages, seizure and storage fees are assessed.
-Please read these rules as they may affect your business.
+Please read these rules or look at the ordinance, as they may affect your business.